Vitamin B5 in a nutshell:

 Acne is sometimes treated with vitamin B5 supplements, but the single clinical trial in the medical literature invites extreme skepticism.

 Dr. Lit-Hung Leung published a study in the journal Medical Hypotheses that he had recruited 100 residents of Hong Kong aged 10 to 30 who had acne.
 He persuaded them to participate in an experiment involving the internal and external use of vitamin B5 to treat acne.
 They were instructed to take 10,000 mg of B5 a day plus to treat their faces with a 20% vitamin B5 cream six times a day.
-Without mentioning how many blemishes were treated or whether there were any side effects, Dr. Leung reported that “liberal” use of vitamin B5 might result in a “complete cure.”
+Without mentioning how many blemishes were treated or whether there were any side effects, Dr. Leung reported that “liberal” use of vitamin B5 might be the answer.

 This dosage of vitamin B5 is enough to cause side effects in some people.
 There is no other evidence that the treatment works for acne—or that it works for acne who do not have Asian skin types.
 It's probably OK to try to treat acne with vitamin B5, since there are no reported side effects.
 Creams made with the form of B5 called dexpanthenol may relieve dryness and itching caused by Accutane.